arielgatech/BILD_AQ_EV_VMT/README.md

 ##  Contact: Xiaodan Xu, Ph.D.
 (XiaodanXu@lbl.gov)

-**Notes:** a streamlined and packaged application of this tool is still under development, The current guide provides high-level overview on how to run individual modules, and how to integrate current model with NREL's TEMPO model
+**Notes:** a streamlined and packaged application of this tool is still under development, The current guide provides a high-level overview on how to run individual modules sequentially, and how to integrate current model with NREL's TEMPO model.
+If you have any questions, please reach out to the project team for support.

-** Input Generation: ** for guidance related to all the input generation steps, please refer to this [input guide](input_generaiton/README.md) for details.
+**Input Generation:** for guidance related to all the input generation steps, please refer to this [input guide](input_generaiton/README.md) for details.

 ## Part 1: In-state demand generation